griddbnet/griddb-rust-client/README.md

 # GridDB Driver for Rust

-This is a fork of the GridDB client library.
+This is a fork of the GridDB Rust client library.
 Please see the original repository [here](https://github.com/griddb/rust_client) for details.

 ## Supported functionalities: